ssnepenthe/metis/README.md

 ## Usage
 This is basically Pimple but you will use `Metis\Container` instead of `Pimple\Container`.

-The following features have been introduced:
+The following features have been added:

 **Handle activation and deactivation logic within your service providers**